 The poor judgment that results from dementia can also appear as inappropriate clothing for the weather.
 For instance, a loved one may wear shorts and sandals outside in the snow.

-Financial struggles are another common identifier of potential dementia.
+Financial struggles are another common identifier of future dementia.
 For example, an individual who has been characteristically careful with their money may begin giving it away.

 Minute Women Home Care - How to Spot the Warning Signs of Dementia - dementia assistance, dementia care near me, dementia home care services, in home dementia care, elderly home care services